-Weining Bai is a trial lawyer who specializes in intellectual property litigation and complex commercial litigation.
-He has tried and won numerous cases in front of juries, judges, and arbitrators, across various forums throughout the United States and abroad.
+Weining Bai is a trial lawyer who specializes in intellectual property and complex commercial litigation.
+He has tried and won numerous cases in front of juries, judges, and arbitrators.
+In just the past year, he won a $78.5 million jury award against Samsung for patent infringement, obtained a no-liability verdict for an industrial services company in a $200 million trade secret case, and defeated a critical injunction brought against Chevron by a landowner after a multi-day evidentiary hearing in an environmental contamination case.
 His clients have recovered over $500 million between verdicts, awards, and settlements.
 On the defense side, his clients have defeated claims amounting to over $1 billion.

 For his accomplishments, Mr. Bai has been repeatedly recognized by peer review and legal publications.
 This includes being named to Lawdragon 500 Global IP Lawyers in 2025, as well as Best Lawyers Ones to Watch every year since 2021, Texas Super Lawyers Rising Stars each year since 2021, and Lawdragon 500 – Next Generation of Leading Lawyers from 2023-2025.

-Weining Bai is a trial lawyer who specializes in intellectual property litigation and complex commercial litigation.
-He has tried and won numerous cases in front of juries, judges, and arbitrators, across various forums throughout the United States and abroad.
+Weining Bai is a trial lawyer who specializes in intellectual property and complex commercial litigation.
+He has tried and won numerous cases in front of juries, judges, and arbitrators.
+In just the past year, he won a $78.5 million jury award against Samsung for patent infringement, obtained a no-liability verdict for an industrial services company in a $200 million trade secret case, and defeated a critical injunction brought against Chevron by a landowner after a multi-day evidentiary hearing in an environmental contamination case.
 His clients have recovered over $500 million between verdicts, awards, and settlements.
 On the defense side, his clients have defeated claims amounting to over $1 billion.

 For his accomplishments, Mr. Bai has been repeatedly recognized by peer review and legal publications.
 This includes being named to Lawdragon 500 Global IP Lawyers in 2025, as well as Best Lawyers Ones to Watch every year since 2021, Texas Super Lawyers Rising Stars each year since 2021, and Lawdragon 500 – Next Generation of Leading Lawyers from 2023-2025.